Oliver-1-1/GhostMapper/README.md

 ![Code: ](https://cdn.discordapp.com/attachments/892418440298631238/1168891674706059325/Screenshot_2023-10-31_133757.png?ex=65536a34&is=6540f534&hm=0034175819c55481b82391ac26c8ae0332d486a16b83300b25d6563d739c553f& "Code: ")

-This is of course not enough to be able to hide your driver for the anti-cheat.
+This is of course not enough to be able to hide your driver.
 All ghost drivers are saved in a linked list in Crashdump.sys.
 In Crashdump we could find the struct called DUMP_CONTROL_BLOCK which has a member with the type DUMP_STACK_CONTEXT[3].
 In DUMP_STACK_CONTEXT is a linked list with all the dump drivers with their respective file objects.

 ## 2.1 Code